lotabout/write-a-C-interpreter/tutorial/en/8-Expressions.md

 ```

 Thus the argument `level` in calling `expression(level)` is actually used to
-indicate the precedence of current operator, thus the skeleton for parsing
+indicate the current operator's precedence, so the skeleton for parsing
 binary operators is:

 ```c